Animal Equality Wins Groundbreaking Animal Welfare Policy

 Compass Group originally made a public commitment to end crates for mother pigs in 2012.
 The company published a statement on its website announcing the new policy but remained inactive on its promise for over a decade.
 The policy was later deleted from its website after only a 10% reduction in the use of gestation crates.

 Animal Equality’s Campaign Against Compass Group

-In July of this year, Animal Equality launched a campaign against the multi-billion dollar company to call out its abandoned commitment.
-Animal activists and supporters took action against the company by sending thousands of emails and tweets to Compass executives and clients, like Google, Nike, Boeing, and Bloomberg, asking them to “break ties with cruelty.”
+In July of 2022, Animal Equality launched a campaign against the multi-billion dollar company to call out its abandoned commitment.
+Animal activists and supporters sent thousands of emails and tweets to Compass executives and clients, including Google, Nike, Boeing, and Bloomberg.
+Together, they asked the company to “break ties with cruelty.”
 The company remained unresponsive.

-Animal Equality organized a protest to take place outside of Bank of America, a powerful client of Compass Group, in Austin, TX.
-Around a dozen protesters showed up with signs and photos of pigs in gestation crates, taken by the organization during some of their undercover investigations.
-The protest called on Bank of America to use its influence and urge that Compass keeps its commitment.
+Animal Equality then organized a protest outside Bank of America, a powerful client of Compass Group, in Austin, TX.
+Protesters showed up with signs and photos of pigs in gestation crates, taken by the organization during undercover investigations.
+The protest called on Bank of America to use its influence and urge Compass to keep its commitment.

-Within just a short week of the protest, Compass Group renewed its policy to eliminate gestation crates for mother pigs in its supply chain.
+Within a week, Compass Group renewed its policy to eliminate gestation crates for mother pigs in its supply chain.